blockpass-org/blockpass/docs/kyc-connect-dashboard/api.md

 ### Principle

-- Server generates RSA key pair and share public key with merchant
+- Server generates an RSA key pair and share public key with merchant
 - Merchant generates AES key and encrypt with RSA public key (EK)
 - To query raw data with API, (EK) must be attached.
-- Server returns encrypted data
+- Server returns the encrypted data

 > :point_right: contact us for additional information